5 Tips for Cleaning Your Mac

 Image courtesy of Apple

-Chances are you don't wash your hands before using your computer.
+Chances are you don't wash your hands before using your MacBook Air or MacBook Pro.
 And, let's be honest, you've probably consumed a snack or two while pounding away at the keys or perusing your Facebook wall.
 So it probably goes without saying that your keyboard needs a good cleaning.
+Compressed air is a great way to clear out small debris between the keys.

 Once again, use a soft, lint-free cloth and a gentle cleanser.
 If you have an external keyboard, make sure you unplug it and take the batteries out if it's wireless.
 You should be especially gentle when cleaning the keyboard, as the keys can easily pop off with too much pressure or if a frayed cloth with loose threads catches one.
 It's best to clean the base of the keyboard one bridge at a time by holding down the keys on either side.